A new ripplon branch in He II: Numerical solution and new ripplon branch

-We have also checked for the stability of the solution with regard to changes in surface tension $\sigma$, as at high curvatures of the surface its curvature dependence might be significant.
-If we decrease $\sigma$, the end points of the ripplon dispersion curve slide apart along $k_{3}(\omega)$.
-At the value $\sigma\!=\!1.75\,N/m$ ($\sigma\!=\!3.544\,N/m$ at zero temperature \cite{neutron}), the lower adhesion point reaches the point $2.44${\AA}${}^{-1}$, 16 K. If we increase $\sigma$, then the end points slide towards each other and the solution disappears at $\sigma\!=\!8.7\,N/m$.
-This shows that any realistic dependence $\sigma(k_{\tau})$ can be inserted in Eq. (\ref{RipplonDispersion}) without complicating the numerical solution.
+It is also natural to check for the stability of the solution with regard to changes in surface tension $\sigma$.
+While in this work we assume, for simplicity, that $\sigma$ is constant ($\sigma\!=\!3.544\,N/m$ at zero temperature \cite{neutron}), it is known (see \cite{SurfaceTension}) that better agreement with experiment is achieved if its curvature dependence is taken into account.
+For small $\omega$ this should only change the numerical results insignificantly.
+However, there is no data yet for surface tension at energies $\geq15\,K$, which correspond to the end of bulk spectrum, so the only thing we can do is to solve the equation with different values of $\sigma$ and see if the very high energy ripplons still exist.
+It appears, that if we decrease $\sigma$, the end points of the ripplon dispersion curve slide apart along $k_{3}(\omega)$ and its length increases.
+At the value $\sigma\!=\!1.75\,N/m$, the lower adhesion point reaches $16\,K$.
+If we, on the contrary, increase $\sigma$, then the end points slide towards each other and the solution disappears when $\sigma$ reaches the value of $8.7\,N/m$ ($2.5$ times value at $T\!=\!0$).
+It should be noted, however, that any realistic dependence $\sigma(k_{\tau})$ can be inserted in Eq. (\ref{RipplonDispersion}) without complicating the numerical solution.